How do I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?

 1. Open the Amazon EC2 console.

-2. In the navigation pane, under Load Balancing, choose Target Groups.
+2. In the navigation pane, under Load Balancing, choose Target groups.

 3. Select your target group.

-Review the Port and Path fields.
-If the these fields aren't correctly configured, then Amazon ECS might ask your load balancer to de-register the task because of failing health checks.
+Note: If you don't correctly configure the fields, then Amazon ECS might ask your load balancer to deregister the task because of failing health checks.

 For Port, choose traffic port.